hop-protocol/v2-monorepo/packages/v2-price-oracle/README.md

 }
 ```

+The expiration is 10 minutes into the future from the timestamp.

 ### GET /v1/gas-price-valid

-> Returns true if the gas price is valid (within acceptable range) for the given chain and timestamp.
+> Returns true if the gas price is valid for the given chain and timestamp.
+Valid means that the gasPrice is within acceptable range between given timestamp and 10 minute into the past.

 Query Parameters